 - Applying technology

-According to research and the NC Department of Public Instruction,
+According to research and the North Carolina Department of Public Instruction:

 "Drama teaches the basic life skills, thinking skills and personal qualities which:

 - Promote higher level critical and creative thinking skills, problem recognition and problem solving, intuition, examination and implementation of conflict resolution;

 - Assist in focusing the emotions for controlled use, strengthening the imagination for creative self-expression, disciplining the voice and body for purposeful use, expanding intellectual horizons to include aesthetic awareness, developing self-discipline, and providing a basic understanding and critical appreciation of all the theatre arts; and